 It helps that the kids are better than all right — they’re utterly charming.
-As Jojo, blond and fluffy-haired Roman Griffin Davis has Aryan coloring but wide-apart eyes that look as if they’d be difficult to bring into alignment, and big teeth that suit his derisive nickname, Jojo Rabbit — bestowed after he runs away rather than break the neck of a rabbit to prove his Nazi mettle during military training.
-His Jojo is a Nazi Huck Finn — obnoxious in his certainty but unable to maintain it in the face of real life.
-His pal, Yorki (Archie Yates), would be a natural as Piggy in Lord of the Flies and looks particularly awkward in his Nazi regalia — plus he has no animus for Jews and tends to aim explosives in the wrong direction.
-Thomasin McKenzie, so eloquently stricken as the daughter of a wayward vet in Debra Granik’s Leave No Trace, suffers just as movingly as the hidden Jewish girl, Elsa, but leavens her performance with mischievousness and mordancy.
-Asked by Jojo to tell him everything about Jews, she says, “We’re like you, but human,” and then adds an endearing “Dummkopf.”
+As Jojo, blond and fluffy-haired Roman Griffin Davies has Aryan coloring but wide-apart eyes that look as if they’d be difficult to bring into alignment, and big teeth that suit his derisive nickname, Jojo Rabbit — bestowed after he runs away rather than break the neck of a rabbit to prove his Nazi mettle during military training.
+His Jojo is a Nazi Huck Finn — obnoxious in his certainty but laughably unable to defend his positions while staring into the eyes of a real person.
+His pal, Yorki (Archie Yates), would be a natural as Piggy in Lord of the Flies and looks particularly awkward in his Nazi regalia.
+As the hidden Jewish girl, Elsa, Thomasin McKenzie (so eloquently stricken as the daughter of a wayward vet in Debra Granik’s Leave No Trace) leavens her suffering with a mordant wit.
+“Tell me everything about Jews,” he says, and she replies, “We’re like you, but human.”
+She calls him, endearingly, “Dummkopf.”